Welcome

 Biographies

 Byrne, Richard W. & Tanner, Joanne E. (2006).
-Gestural Copying by a Gorilla: Imitation or Response Facilitation?
-In press for International Journal of Psychology and Psychological Therapy, special issue on Animal Learning and Cognition, ed.
+Gestural Imitation by a Gorilla: Evidence and Nature of the Capacity.
+International Journal of Psychology and Psychological Therapy, Vol. 6 No. 2, 215-231; special issue on Animal Learning and Cognition, ed.
 Tom Zentall.

 swing arm up demonstrated